Kursywa/BIOS_Project2_TorsionAngles/README.md

 # BIOS_Project2_TorsionAngles
 ## Required packages
-Script has to be launched in linux terminal.
-If using windows operating system it is advised to use WSL with packages installed as follows:
+The script should be launched in the Linux terminal.
+If using the Windows operating system, it is advised to use WSL with these required packages installed:
 * python 3.1.6
 * Biopython
 * matplotlib